reem-education/stacks/README.md

 ============

 REEM, the humanoid service robot created by PAL Robotics, can be now used for educational purposes in simulation.
-These packages show different capabilities of the robot.
+These packages show different capabilities of the robot: playing upperbody motions, perception, autonomous navigation, etc.

 Requirements
 ============